jtmoon79/coverlovin2/README.md

     Given a list of directories, DIRS, recursively identify "album" directories.
     "Album" directories have audio files, e.g. files with extensions like .mp3 or .flac.
 For each "album" directory, attempt to determine the Artist and Album.
-    Then find an album image file using the requested --search providers.
-If an album image file is found then write it to IMAGE_NAME.IMAGE_TYPE within each "album" directory.
+    Then find an album cover image file using the requested --search providers.
+If an album cover image file is found then write it to IMAGE_NAME.IMAGE_TYPE within each "album" directory.

     Audio files supported are .mp3, .m4a, .mp4, .flac, .ogg, .wma, .asf.